The Three Burials of Melquiades Estrada: Production

 The film was an international co-production film between France, the United States and Mexico.
+It is based on the 1997 wrongful shooting of 18-year-old Esequiel Hernandez by a US marine.
 Filming locations in Texas included Big Bend National Park, Big Bend Ranch State Park, Lajitas, Midland, Monahans, Odessa, Van Horn, and Redford.
+The film was the directorial debut of Tommy Lee Jones.
+The film was written by Guillermo Arriaga.
+Describing herself as "sort of shameless," Melissa Leo still hesitated before getting naked.